codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 All pipelines that are executed in the private Kubernetes cluster have access to all other internal services that are network reachable.
 It is therefore very easy to create pipelines that

- * Use databases internal to the company
+ * use databases internal to the company,
- * run integration tests against services internal to the company
+ * run integration tests against services internal to the company,
- * launch [compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) that communicate with other secure services
+ * launch [compositions]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) that communicate with other secure services,
- * Upload and download artifacts from a private artifact repository (e.g. Nexus or Artifactory)
+ * Upload and download artifacts from a private artifact repository (e.g. Nexus or Artifactory),
- * deploy to any other cluster accessible in the secure network
+ * deploy to any other cluster accessible in the secure network, and
  * create infrastructure such as machines, load balancers, auto-scaling groups etc.

  Any of these pipelines will work out the box and no extra configuration is needed.
 In all cases